DFRobot/BlunoBasicDemo/README.md

 # _Brief_

-_Description: This is a basic Demo for Bluno including all the code and executable on Android,IOS and Android.You can easily develop your own with this Demo._
+_Description: This is a basic Demo for Bluno including all the code and executables on IOS and Android.
+You can easily develop your own version with this Demo._

 ## BLE Details